csusbdt/app/README.md

 gzip and kept in memory.

-There are no accesses to the hard disk after initialization; all requests are handled by returning objects stored in memory or data retrieved from the database.
+There are no accesses to the hard disk after initialization; all requests are handled by returning objects stored in memory, data retrieved from the database, or data retrieved from Facebook.

 ## Caching strategy

-Browser requests for '/' are served with a small HTML file that simply loads the current version, such as '/123/', assuming for the sake of explanation that the current version is 123.
-HTTP headers tell the browser not to cache '/' but cache '/123/' and all resources under it for a year.
+Browser requests for _/_ are served with a small HTML file that simply loads the current version, such as _/123/_.
+HTTP headers tell the browser not to cache _/_ but cache _/123/_ and all resources under it for a year.

-If a request comes in for '/something/' where something is not 123, then the server returns an HTTP permanently moved message to the browser, pointing to '/123/'.
+If a request comes in for _/something/_ where something is not 123, then the server returns 301 Moved Permanently to _/123/_.

 One problem with the above mechanism is that the app has no way of telling the browser to remove old content from its cache.
 An alternative that does not have this problem is to store content in local storage.
+I MAY DO THIS.

 ## Intitialization

-Execution starts in main.js.
 The main module controls server initialization.
-It checks for environmental variables and calls init on modules that need initialization.
+It checks for environmental variables and calls init on other modules that need to initialize.

 ## HTML Strategy

-THe application is contained in a single web page; all interaction with the server after loading this page is done through ajax.
+The application is contained in a single web page; all interaction with the server after loading this page is done through ajax.

-The req_app module handles requests for __/ver/__, where __ver__ is a version string.
+The _req_app_ module handles requests for _/ver/_, where _ver_ is a version string.
 At server start up, req_app contructs the application's HTML document.
-It does this by reading the contents of the folder __app_screens__ and contructing an in-memory string of the HTML document.
-In the process, it replaces strings __FB_APP_ID__ and __APP_VER__ with the application's Facebook app id and app version as provided through environmental variables by the same names.
+It does this by reading the contents of the folder _app_screens_ and contructing an in-memory string of the HTML document.
+In the process, it replaces strings _FB_APP_ID_ and _APP_VER_ with the application's Facebook app id and app version as provided through environmental variables.

 The application HTML document functions as a screen container.
 The initial screen is a temporary loading screen, which is replaced with a title screen or login screen,